josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 ### Migrating URLs with redirects

-You've setup the routes for navigating around your application and used navigation imperatively and declaratively.
+You have setup the routes for navigating around your application and used navigation imperatively and declaratively.
 But like any application, requirements change over time.
-You've setup links and navigation to `/heroes` and `/hero/:id` from the `HeroListComponent` and `HeroDetailComponent` components.
+You have setup links and navigation to `/heroes` and `/hero/:id` from the `HeroListComponent` and `HeroDetailComponent` components.
 If there were a requirement that links to `heroes` become `superheroes`, you would still want the previous URLs to navigate correctly.
-You also don't want to update every link in your application, so redirects makes refactoring routes trivial.
+You also do not want to update every link in your application, so redirects makes refactoring routes trivial.

 <a id="url-refactor"></a>